limxh/fyps/_posts/2022-04-11-a-quick-guide-to-markdown.markdown

 ---
 layout: post
-title:  "Article 1"
+title:  "A Quick guide to Markdown"
 date:   2022-04-11 14:33:23 +0800
+author: Lim Xin Hong
 ---

-## Welcome to Maple Publish

-## A Quick guide to Markdown

 Nearly all Markdown applications support the basic syntax outlined in John Gruber’s original design document.
 There are minor variations and discrepancies between Markdown processors.